Specialty Coverage

 Visitor Insurance for Pregnant Travelers Visiting USA — 2026 Guide

 Pregnancy and visitor insurance is one of the most misunderstood topics in travel insurance.
-The short answer: most standard visitor insurance plans exclude maternity care.
-However, emergency complications of pregnancy — including premature labor — can be covered under certain plans.
-Here's what every pregnant visitor to the USA needs to know.
+The short answer: most standard visitor insurance plans exclude routine maternity care.
+However, emergency complications of pregnancy — including premature labor, ectopic pregnancy, and severe preeclampsia — can be covered under certain plans.
+Here's what every pregnant visitor to the USA needs to know before they book their flight.

 Routine maternity care — prenatal visits, scheduled ultrasounds, planned delivery — is excluded from virtually all visitor insurance plans.
-If you are planning to give birth in the USA, visitor insurance is NOT the right product.
+If you are planning to give birth in the USA, visitor insurance is not the right product and will not cover it.
 This guide covers emergency obstetric complications only.

 What Visitor Insurance Covers During Pregnancy